Lymantria dispar dispar: Spread

 The small larvae of the moth take to the air and are carried by the wind.
 The larvae spin silken threads and hang from them, waiting for the wind to blow.
 The light larvae have long hairs that increase their surface area, which are suitable for being carried aloft.
 The natural spread is slow, but transportation of the moth has led to isolated populations, with accidental transport of the eggs being noted.
 According to the United States Department of Agriculture, without intervention, this pest spreads about 13 mi per year.
 A study published in 2012 suggests that storms can accelerate the spread, hypothesizing that strong easterly winds carried larvae across Lake Michigan to Wisconsin, a distance of at least 50 mi.

+In June 2024, Scientific American reported the severity of the outbreak in the northeastern and midwestern regions of the United States.
+Some places in these regions were experiencing one of the most severe outbreaks ever recorded.
+Some areas reported densities exceeding 2,500,000 caterpillars per hectare (1,000,000 per acre).
+Some regions have grappled with this issue for five consecutive years.

 Firewood transport is a common way for the eggs to spread, since the moths will lay their eggs on dead wood.
 Attempts have been made to limit the movement of firewood to reduce the moth's spread.

 Life cycle

 Eggs

+L. d. dispar larvae emerging from egg masses (Guelph, Ontario, May 2020).

 Egg masses are typically laid on branches and trunks of trees, but may be found in any sheltered location, including rocks, foliage and vehicles.
 Females are flightless, so they lay eggs on a surface near where they emerged from their pupa.
 The eggs are covered in a coating of hairs.
 The covering provides protection from predators and parasites, and may be important for insulating the eggs from cold and for sealing in moisture.

 The larva inside the egg becomes fully developed in about one month after being laid and then enters diapause to overwinter.
 The egg is in the overwintering stage lasting for eight or nine months.
 Development ceases in preparation for the winter.
 After an acclimation stage, during which the larva inside the egg reduces its water content, eggs can withstand freezing temperatures.
 The larva inside the egg resumes activity in the spring, and reabsorbs water.
 The larva will then chew through the chorion of the egg and the protective hair of the egg cluster in the spring.

 Egg clusters are usually an oval about 3/4 in wide and 1+1/2 in long.
 The egg masses are buff yellow-brown, likened to a manila folder, but may bleach out over the winter months.
 As the female lays them, she covers them with hair-like setae from her abdomen.
 Egg clusters contain from 100 to 1000 eggs.
 Due to the appearance of the eggs, several common names have emerged; the German Schwammspinner (literally "sponge spinner") and French la spongieuse refer to the spongy texture of the egg cluster.